 Fatty Liver Disease Alternative Treatments

-While lifestyle changes are essential for managing fatty liver disease, some alternative treatments may help:
+While lifestyle changes are essential for managing fatty liver disease, some alternative treatments may help with post transplant care:

 - Herbal supplements: Milk thistle and turmeric have been suggested to improve liver health.